-\section{Online i.i.d. sampling from the MDP}
+\subsection{Online i.i.d. sampling from the MDP}

-We now apply TD learning as gradient splitting analysis to the case of online i.i.d. sampling from the MDP each time we need to generate a new state $s$.
+We now apply a gradient splitting analysis to TD learning in the case of online i.i.d. sampling from the MDP each time we need to generate a new state $s$.
 We show that our methods can be applied in this case to derive tighter convergence bounds.
 One issue of TD-SVRG in the i.i.d. setting is that the mean-path update may not be computed directly.
-Indeed, once we have a data set of size $N$, we can simply make a pass through it; but in an MDP setting, it is typical to assume that making a pass through all the states of the MDP is impossible.
-The inexactness of mean-path update is addressed with the sampling technique introduced in Appendix \ref{app:unbalanced_dataset_sec}, which makes the i.i.d. case very similar to TD-SVRG with non-exact mean-path computation in the finite sample case.
-Thus, TD-SVRG algorithm for the i.i.d. sampling case is very similar to Algorithm \ref{alg2}, with the only difference being that states $s, s'$ are being sampled from the MDP instead of the dataset $\mathcal{D}$.
+Indeed, once we have a dataset of size $N$, we can simply make a pass through it; but in an MDP setting, it is typical to assume that making a pass through all the states of the MDP is impossible.
+The inexactness of mean-path update is addressed with the sampling technique introduced previously in Subsection \ref{ssec:batching_case}, which makes the i.i.d. case very similar to TD-SVRG with non-exact mean-path computation in the finite sample case.
+Thus, the TD-SVRG algorithm for the i.i.d. sampling case is very similar to Algorithm \ref{alg2}, with the only difference being that states $s, s'$ are being sampled from the MDP instead of the dataset $\mathcal{D}$.
 Formal description of the algorithm is provided in Appendix \ref{thm4_proof}.

 In this setting, geometric convergence is not attainable with variance reduction, which always relies on a pass through the dataset.
 Since here one sample is obtained from the MDP at every step, one needs to use increasing batch sizes.
-Our algorithm does so, while next theorem once again improves the scaling with the condition number from quadratic to linear compared to the previous literature.
+Our algorithm does so, and the next theorem once again improves the scaling with the condition number from quadratic to linear compared to the previous literature.

 \begin{theorem} Suppose Assumptions \ref{non-sing}, \ref{f_bound} hold.
-Then if the learning rate is chosen as $\alpha=1/16$, the update batch size as $M=32/\lambda_{A}$ and the estimation batch size as $n_m = \frac{1}{c\lambda_A(2/3)^{m}}(4 f(\theta_m) + 2 \sigma^2)$, where $c$ is some arbitrary chosen constant, Algorithm \ref{alg3} will have a convergence rate of:
+Then if the learning rate is chosen as $\alpha=1/16$, the update batch size as $M=32/\lambda_{A}$ and the estimation batch size as $n_{m'} = \frac{1}{c\lambda_A(2/3)^{m}}(4 f(\theta_{m'}) + 2 \sigma^2)$, where $c$ is some arbitrary chosen constant, Algorithm \ref{alg3} will have a convergence rate of:

 where $C_1$ is a constant. \end{theorem} \begin{proof} The proof is given in Appendix \ref{thm4_proof}. \end{proof}